yanader/MarsRover/README.md

 ### Instructions

 To start the programme, navigate via terminal to the location of MarsRover.jar and execute with

 > `java -jar MarsRover.jar`

+or specify the filepath from your current location with

+> `java -jar jarfiles/MarsRover.jar`

 This will provide you with a custom-built Command Centre which will allow you to control the Mars Rover.